A survey on knowledge-enhanced multimodal learning: Multimodal Tasks with knowledge

 \section{Multimodal Tasks with knowledge}

-Recent efforts of integrating internal and external knowledge sources in VL tasks are analyzed in this section, together with datasets and evaluation methods they follow.
-As mentioned in section \ref{sec:background}, we can divide existing KVL approaches in \textbf{\textit{single-task}} and \textbf{\textit{multi-task}} models.
+Recent efforts of integrating internal and external knowledge sources in VL tasks are analyzed in this Section, together with datasets and evaluation methods they follow.
+As mentioned in Section \ref{sec:background}, we can divide existing KVL approaches in \textbf{\textit{single-task}} and \textbf{\textit{multi-task}} models.
 Starting from \textbf{\textit{single-task}} models, we first present works in the most developed field of \textbf{\textit{discriminative}} KVL tasks, and more specifically \textit{understanding} tasks such as visual question answering (VQA), visual reasoning (VR), visual commonsense reasoning (VCR), followed by \textbf{\textit{generative}} tasks, such as image captioning (IC), visual storytelling (VIST), story visualization (SV), conditional (text-to-image) generation (cIG).
 Finally, \textbf{\textit{multi-task models}}, targeting more than one downstream tasks at once are analyzed.

 In Figure \ref{fig:task-taxonomy} an overview and taxonomy of KVL tasks is presented.
-Some tasks such as visual referring expressions (VRE), visual question answering (VQA), visual commonsense reasoning (VCR) and visual dialog (VD) can be either discriminative or generative, even though their discriminative variants are more widespread, being comparatively easier.
-Single-task models are focusing either on generative or understanding tasks, while there is no single-task model focusing exclusively on a retrieval task such as cross-modal retrieval (TIR/ITR) and visual referring expressions (VRE).
-Those two tasks are exclusively tackled -among with others- by multi-task models.
-In the same fashion, visual entailment (VE) is only addressed by multi-task models.
+Some tasks such as visual referring expressions (VRE)\footnote{The inverse VG task (grounding image regions based on linguistic references) can be only discriminative, even though VRE can be either generative or discriminative (generate or retrieve a referring expressions based on an image region).}, visual question answering (VQA), visual commonsense reasoning (VCR) and visual dialog (VD) can be either \textbf{\textit{discriminative}} or \textbf{\textit{generative}}, even though their \textbf{\textit{discriminative}} variants are more widespread, being comparatively easier. \textbf{\textit{Single-task}} models are focusing either on \textit{generative} or \textit{understanding} tasks, while there is no \textbf{\textit{single-task}} model focusing exclusively on a \textit{retrieval} task such as cross-modal retrieval (TIR/ITR) -excluding the Visual Word Sense Disambiguation subtask- and visual referring expressions (VRE).
+Those two tasks are exclusively tackled -among with others- by \textbf{\textit{multi-task}} models.
+In the same fashion, visual entailment (VE) is only addressed by \textbf{\textit{multi-task}} models.
 Finally, a couple of tasks such as visual-language navigation (VLN) and multimodal machine translation (MMT) still lack a knowledge-enhanced counterpart.